197 Patients Funded

 In the same vein, we believe that everyone should have access to healthcare, so that they can enhance our world by doing the things they love.
 That's why we created the Teespring Watsi Team.
 Together we aim to spread entrepreneurship, passion, and health to every corner of this globe!

 Let's put some smiles on some faces!

-Yi is a 50-year-old monk from Cambodia.
-He has five children.
-In his free time he likes to clean the pagoda.
-Three years ago, Yi had an ear infection.
-This infection caused the tympanic membrane, or the ear drum, in his Left ear to perforate.
-For this reason, Yi experiences ear drainage, tinnitus, itchiness, and hearing loss.
-He has a difficult time hearing others and has daily pain, drainage, and itchiness that disrupts his work.
-Yi traveled to our medical partner's care center to receive treatment.
-On February 1, he will undergo a myringoplasty procedure in his left ear.
+Rin is a 39-year-old rice farmer from Cambodia.
+She enjoys cooking, doing the housework, and spending time with her 6 children.
+One year ago, Rin had an ear infection.
+This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
+For this reason, Rin experiences discharge, foul odor, hearing loss, itchiness, and headaches.
+She has a difficult time hearing and communicating with others.
+Rin traveled to our medical partner's care center to receive treatment.
+On October 10, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
 This covers medications, supplies, and inpatient care.
-He says, "I hope that this surgery will improve my hearing, stop my ear discharge as well as any tinnitus and itchiness."
+Rin said, "I hope that after my operation, my hearing will improve and the infection will go away."